maxschroen/pynlp-conda-env/README.md

 This is a standardized default package configuration for Natural Language Processing projects.\
 I do not claim any rights to the below mentioned packages and do not provide a direct reupload.\
-This repository only provides the necessary config files to recreate the detailed setup.\
+This repository only provides the necessary config files to recreate the setup.\
 Repostitory will be updated regularly.

 ## Requirements
 Please install the Anaconda Data Science Toolkit, available here: https://www.anaconda.com/products/individual \
-(Technically you don't need it, however it is a good practice and quasi-standard to use it.)
+(Technically you could also use it with a regular Python installation, however it is a good practice and quasi-standard.)

 ## Installation

-To create a conda env from the environment.yml file:\
+To create a conda environment from the environment.yml file:\
 `conda env create (-n <env_name>) -f environment.yml`

-To create a conda env from the requirements.txt file:\
+To create a conda environment from the requirements.txt file:\
 `conda create -n <env_name> -f requirements.txt`

 Verify installation with:\